orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-What about a model where we don't setup
+What about a model where we don't setup the infrastructure ourselves, but privately host a cloud account for each separate user, with credentials tied to their stuff and potentially only backups of credentials through us.

 ---